Willie Williams (set designer)

 William Peter Charles Williams (born 1959) is an English show director, stage and lighting designer and video director for concerts, theatre and multimedia projects.
 He is best known for his work with the rock band U2, and is recognised as one of the leading artists in this field.
 William Gibson, writing in Wired magazine, said "Willie Williams combines a passionate delight in technology with an infectious low-tech joy.
 His innovations have become industry standards."

 Early life

-He was born in 1959 in Newcastle-upon-Tyne and raised on Ecclesall Road, Sheffield, the son of Robert Woodman Williams, a singer and medical practitioner; he sang with South Yorkshire Opera.
-Williams excelled at mathematics and science in school and planned to study physics at University College, London.
+He was born in 1959 in Newcastle-upon-Tyne and raised on Ecclesall Road, Sheffield, the son of Robert Woodman Williams, a singer and medical practitioner who sang with South Yorkshire Opera.
+Williams excelled at mathematics and science in school and planned to study physics at University College London.
 Punk rock encouraged him to enter the music industry instead: he began doing lights for various bands such as Deaf School and Stiff Little Fingers.